What is "greenhushing"?

 Greenhushing" is the practice of deliberately choosing to conceal ecological or environmental, social and corporate governance (ESG) references to avoid accusations of greenwashing.

-This practice is becoming increasingly common among companies wishing to avoid criticism of their environmental sustainability.
-Players in the textile and clothing industry are particularly exposed to this phenomenon, due to the scrutiny and criticism they receive.
+This practice is becoming increasingly widespread among companies wishing to avoid criticism of their environmental sustainability from customers, investors and other stakeholders.
+Players in the textile and clothing industry are particularly exposed to this phenomenon, due to the intense scrutiny and criticism they receive.

 Some investment funds have also opted out of being classified as funds with sustainable investment objectives to avoid criticism.
 It is important to note that greenhushing could be seen as the next step in the evolution of increasingly sophisticated greenwashing.